 A interesting way to provide elastic slipper support would be to use pressurized chambers.
 These chambers would be complaint on their own but as they are filled they would be able to deform by moving fluids, this would allow the bearing land surface to form to the guiding surface profile, while the internal pressure provides axial stiffness.
-This hydraulic principle could be a solution to provide very high axial stiffness while being rotational compliant at the same time.
-And this principle could also be used to compensate for the tilting of the hydrostatic bearings.
-Thus slippers and pivots might be combined in a single support structure.
-So these could be implemented as slippers and pivots within a whiffletree.
+This hydraulic principle could be a solution to provide very high axial stiffness while being rotationally compliant at the same time.
+This principle could also be used to compensate for the tilting of the hydrostatic bearings.
+So these could be implemented as pivots within a whiffletree.

-A lot of research would be required on these type of structures, as stress levels within the pressure cell would be critical.
-Elaborate finite element modeling is required, while investigating the different type of concepts of pressure cells.
+The stress level within the pressure cell would be critical, as it must counteract the load from the bearing and allow for rotation.
+Therefore, elaborate finite element modeling is required, while investigating the different type of concepts of pressure cells.
 As these cells could either be directly connected to recess chamber or have separate cells.
 Therefore, additional research is recommended in;

-- · Open cell structures as pivots - Closed cell structures as pivots
+· Pressurised cell structures as pivots

 8.3.
-General Conclusion 40
+General Conclusion 35